An efficient approximation for point-set diameter in higher dimensions: Introduction

 \subsection{Our results}

-In this paper, we propose a new $(1+\varepsilon)$-approximation algorithm for computing the diameter of a set $\mathcal{S}$ of $n$ points in $\mathbb{R}^{d}$ with $O(n+ 1/\varepsilon^{d-2})$ time and $O(n)$ space, where $0 < \varepsilon\leqslant 1$.
-Moreover, we show that the proposed algorithm can be modified to a $(1+O(\varepsilon))$-approximation algorithm with $O(n+ 1/\varepsilon^{\frac{2d}{3}-\frac{1}{2}})$ time.
-As it can be seen, we obtain approximation algorithms which have some improvements in the running time in comparison with previous algorithms for computing the diameter.
+In this paper, we propose a new $(1+\varepsilon)$-approximation algorithm for computing the diameter of a set $\mathcal{S}$ of $n$ points in $\mathbb{R}^{d}$ with $O(n+ 1/\varepsilon^{d-1})$ time and $O(n)$ space, where $0 < \varepsilon\leqslant 1$.
+Moreover, we show that the proposed algorithm can be modified to a $(1+O(\varepsilon))$-approximation algorithm with $O(n+ 1/\varepsilon^{\frac{2d}{3}-\frac{1}{3}})$ time and $O(n)$ space.
+As stated above, two new results have been recently presented for the diameter problem in~\cite{Chan17} and~\cite{AFM17}.
+It should be noted that our algorithms are completely different in terms of computational technique.
+The polynomial technique provided by Chan~\cite{Chan17} is based on using Chebyshev polynomials and discrete upper envelope subroutine~\cite{Cha06}, and the method presented by Arya et al.~\cite{AFM17} requires the use of complex data structures to approximately answer queries for polytope membership, directional width, and nearest-neighbor.
+While our algorithms in comparison with these algorithms are simpler in terms of understanding and data structure.
 The remainder of this paper is organized as follows: in section 2, we describe our proposed algorithm.
 Subsection 2.1 includes our analysis over the algorithm.
 Subsection 2.2 presents a modified version of the proposed algorithm.
 In section 3, we draw our conclusion.